 The idea for our team name, “ParKrahn”, comes from the word “parkour” which is a training discipline using only the human body and the surroundings, with a focus of maintaining as much momentum as possible while still remaining safe.
 As a person who is living with PD, Carolyn’s desire is to keep moving as long as possible and what gives her momentum for this comes most often from her family and friends.
 Also, the first four letters of our team name is “park”, which also happens to be the first four letters of Parkinson’s.

 Parkinson’s disease is the second-most common neurodegenerative disease after Alzheimer's and can manifest itself in a range of both motor and non-motor symptoms.
 Living with Parkinson’s can be incredibly challenging for the individual as well as their family, friends and carepartners.
 Currently there is no cure.
-Please help us bring hope to all affected by Parkinson’s Disease.
+Please help us bring hope to these people.

 Your donation will help Parkinson Society BC continue to provide valuable programs, services, advocacy efforts and research contributions.
 Every dollar is one step closer to improving the lives of those in need and will be an encouragement as we continue to hope for a cure.